rtircher/lein-haml-sass/README.md

 ## TODO

-* make sure that when the compiler throws an exception, the auto task still keeps watching
 * document usage of project
 * allow minification options
 * need to do some kind of perf test